fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 :::caution Austria / France

-As DATEV MeinFiskal is only available in Germany, this tutorial does not apply to Ausria or France.
+As DATEV MeinFiskal is only available in Germany, this tutorial does not apply to Austria or France.

 :::